carlgira/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Most part of the implemention of the functions were on the course itself, so the main problem of the project reside on the tunning of the parameters.
+Most part of the implementation of the functions were on the course itself, so the main problem of the project reside on the tuning of the parameters.
 Thats why i build a random generator of parameters to specially tune the values used for the linear SVM.
 After making some runs and getting 100 different combinations of parameters i was able to choose ones that help me get an accuracy on the test set of 0.9994.

 The model behaves well with the project video, but i doubt that it will generalize for other cases.
-The model will probably fail with other lighting conditions or simply usign a type of car that is not in the dataset (a truck).
+The model will probably fail with other lighting conditions or simply using a type of car that is not in the dataset (a truck).

-The pipeline is able to detect and eliminate most of the false positives, there are still one or two errors in the video.
+The pipeline is able to detect and eliminate most of the false positives, but there are still some errors in the video.
+(Sometimes it detects cars that comes from the opposite direction, this is a positive detection)

-For making a more robust model it would be necesary lots of more data, with other types of vehicles in other positions and different light conditions, and of course use state of the art neural network architecture for this task.
+For making a more robust model it would be necessary lots of more data, with other types of vehicles in other positions and different light conditions, and of course use state of the art neural network architecture for this task.
+Creating a model that is able to generalize correctly and detect cars as supposed.